hyunjimoon/SBC/README.md

 The diagnostic plots show no problems in this case.
 As with any other software test, we can observe clear failures, but absence of failures does not imply correctness.
-We can however make the SBC check more thorough by using a lot of simulations and including suitable generated quantities to guard against [known limitations of vanilla SBC](https://hyunjimoon.github.io/SBC/articles/limits_of_SBC.html).
+We can however make the SBC check more thorough by using a lot of simulations and including suitable derived quantities to guard against [known limitations of vanilla SBC](https://hyunjimoon.github.io/SBC/articles/limits_of_SBC.html).

 ## Paralellization